Follow us

 Hybrid Fulfillment: Best of Both Worlds

-The good news is that you’re not required to choose only one fulfillment option.
-As you’ll notice in your Seller account, you can select which products can be specified as FBA inventory.
 This means you can take advantage of the benefits of each model by going for a hybrid fulfillment model.
-In 2022, about 22% of Amazon sellers surveyed by Statista used both FBA and FBM to fulfill orders.
+In fact, in 2022, about 22% of Amazon sellers surveyed by Statista used both FBA and FBM to fulfill orders.

 You can use FBA for your high-demand products and lightweight goods and FBM or SFP for others.
 You can even list the same product for both FBA and FBM (create two separate listings) so that you can continue to offer it via FBM even if your FBA inventory has already sold out.

-In deciding which model to choose, do your due diligence and calculate the costs of using one model over another.
+Regardless of which model to choose, do your due diligence and calculate the costs of using one model over another.
 This will help you make an informed decision and guide your cost analysis.

 Learn with Threecolts